Tribal Enrollment for Arizona Students

 Identification matters for our communities

-Now more than ever, as we strive to strengthen tribal sovereignty and have accurate representation in the U.S. Census, we must ensure Native students have greater visibility in schools, treaty obligations are fulfilled, and programs designed to meet the needs of Native students are appropriately funded and directed.
+Now more than ever, as we strive to strengthen tribal sovereignty and have accurate representation in the U.S. Census, we must ensure Native American students have greater visibility in schools, treaty obligations are fulfilled, and programs designed to meet the needs of Native students are appropriately funded and directed.

 Tribal enrollment helps support Native American students

 Properly identifying Native youth helps ensure appropriate program funding, uphold treaty obligations, and track student achievement.
-It also suggests how to create school- or district-wide engagement plans for reaching out to Native families and caregivers.
+It also suggests how to create school- or district-wide engagement plans for reaching out to Native American families and caregivers.
 The companion family resource guide, Native Youth Count can help clarify the circumstances in which Native students are eligible for different services.

 Common questions